Friends of Oceano Airport

 The Show Must Go On April 2013 AOPA Pilot

-Read the latest article for AOPA that Friends Co-Founder, Jolie Lucas wrote about the cancellation or downsizing of air shows this year.
+Read an article for AOPA that Friends Founder, Jolie Lucas wrote about the cancellation or downsizing of air shows this year.

 AOPA Online: Become an Ambassador for GA